mvysny/renogy-client/README.md

 You can also log the data to the [InfluxDB](https://docs.influxdata.com/influxdb/v2.6/) time-series database - the OSS version is enough.
 We only support the 2.x version.
 See [Installing InfluxDB](https://docs.influxdata.com/influxdb/v2.6/install/) on how to install the database on your RPI.
-InfluxDB is capable of rendering the data, replacing Grafana.
+InfluxDB is capable of rendering the data as well, thus replacing both PostgreSQL and Grafana.

 To enable logging to InfluxDB, pass in the following command-line arg: